Ratboy

-Ratboy is a 1986 American drama film directed by and starring Sondra Locke.
+Ratboy is a 1986 American comedy-drama film directed by and starring Sondra Locke.
 The make-up effects were designed by Rick Baker.
 The film's scenario is at times comic or serious, and one of its peculiarities is that there never is any explanation for Ratboy's origin and existence as a human-rat hybrid.

+Principal photography started on September 6, 1985, and ended by November 1985.
 Ratboy had a troubled production and was both a critical and commercial failure.
-However, it received better reviews in European countries, especially France, winning the Deauville American Film Festival.

 Synopsis

 A former window dresser named Nikki overhears mention of a mysterious "Ratboy" named Eugene while dumpster diving at a dump.
 After finding and befriending him, Nikki makes several attempts at marketing his uniqueness to the public.
 At the same time, Eugene wishes to avoid public attention.

-In the end, the police are searching for Eugene's body, as Nikki stands by, saddened, until a crystal in her jacket pocket begins to glow.
-Eugene has survived the police gunfire and is hiding atop a tree, signaling to Nikki.
-Nikki is happy that Eugene is alive.
-Eugene then flees as the police continue searching for him.